 Speaking about the Isro's role to find missing Coast Guard's Dornier aircraft, he said the plane should emit some sort of radio frequency for them to find out the source.
 The sea bed can't be mapped as it would be like searching a needle in a hay stack, he added.
 The Coast Guard Dornier Aircraft CG 791, deployed for surveillance along the Tamil Nadu Coast and Palk Bay from the Coast Guard Air Station Chennai last evening failed to return to the base on June 9, 2015.
 While search has been going on continuously, there were no positive signs of finding out the missed flight so far.

-On satellite, promised by Prime Minister Narendra Modi, Kumar said Isro is currently researching on frequency and spectrum location to place the satellite.
+On SAARC satellite, promised by Prime Minister Narendra Modi, Kumar said Isro is currently researching on frequency and spectrum location to place the satellite.
 Once it is all finalised, the work will commence.

 It may be noted during his first visit to Isro after he took over as Prime Minister, Narendra Modi announced that India will gift a satellite to SAARC countries.